xdmushui/partner-center-sdk/develop/get-agreement-metadata.md

 # Get agreement metadata for Microsoft Cloud Agreement

-**Applies To**

-- Partner Center
+**Applies to**: Partner Center

-> [!NOTE]
+**Does not apply to**: Partner Center operated by 21Vianet | Partner Center for Microsoft Cloud Germany | Partner Center for Microsoft Cloud for US Government

-> The **AgreementMetaData** resource is currently supported by Partner Center in the Microsoft public cloud only.
-It isn't applicable to:
+The **AgreementMetaData** resource is currently supported by Partner Center in the Microsoft public cloud only.
-> - Partner Center operated by 21Vianet
-> - Partner Center for Microsoft Cloud Germany
-> - Partner Center for Microsoft Cloud for US Government

 ## Prerequisites